cruel-intentions/devshell-files/README.md

 ```

-Our .gitignore is defined as like this
+Our .gitignore is defined like this
 ```nix
 # ./examples/gitignore.nix
 {